 The main design idea is this: The Input and Output Buffers isolate the circuit, keeping good signal integrity.
 The core of the circuit is the OTA amplifier, this part will give higher or lower amplification to the signal.
 In order to decide the amount of amplification, the Envelope Detector will measure how big or small the guitar signal is at a time and gives to the OTA a current feedback proportional to the guitar level, amplifying weak signals.The simple Power Supply provides energy and bias points to all the circuit parts.

 note: The circuit is redrawn trying to make it simpler.
 Usually, the Envelope Detector stage is represented in parallel looking like a Long Tailed Pair or a Differential Amplifier that could be misleading.

 The parts in the design are not critical, you can use substitutes for the transistors (2N3904) or the silicon diodes (1N914).
 The only part which is not so easy to find nowadays is the CA3080 IC.

 J1, J2 Audio Jacks

-The original MXR Script model which is not available nowadays, uses the classic MXR white/yellow pcb with a distinctive shape.
+The original MXR Script model which is not available nowadays uses the classic MXR white/yellow PCB with a distinctive shape.
 It was a one layer PCB with all the components on one side.
-When Dunlop acquired MXR in 1987, the PCB was progressively redesigned using modern materials/components and a double sided PCB with red solder mask.
+When Dunlop acquired MXR in 1987, the PCB was progressively redesigned using modern materials/components and a double-sided PCB with red solder mask.

-The Power Supply block provides +9V supply to the circuit components and also an unusual bias of +2.5V with resistor divider (R15 and R16) to be used as a virtual ground to the CA3080 and also as bias voltage for the transistor stages:
+The Power Supply block provides +9V supply to the circuit components and also an unusual bias of +2.5V with resistor divider (R15 and R16) to be used as a virtual ground to the CA3080 and also as a bias voltage for the transistor stages:

 - Seems that the original design did not include decoupling caps in the power supply, but a moderate-high value 10uF caps (C10 and C11) could be included to remove noise from the power supply line.